RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 :::

 Our data looks the same as simple linear regression at first, but upon noticing exponential growth in the dependent variable we need a different equation.
 A linear regression line will not be accurate.
-In fact, observing a regression line from a typical simple regression maybe how we identify the need for a polynomial regression.
+In fact, observing a regression line from a typical simple regression may be how we can identify the need for a polynomial regression.

 On data such as this we would need to determine the correct exponent for growth and then apply it to the independent variable.